alexelawson/MicrogliaAnalysisAlexVersion/README.md

 # MicrogliaAnalysisAlexVersion
-This is a package of code based on the Ciernia Lab Link("MicrogliaMorphology",destination: URL(string: "https://github.com/ciernialab/MicrogliaMorphology")!)
-(1)
+This is a package of code based on the Ciernia Lab MicrogliaMorphology: https://github.com/ciernialab/MicrogliaMorphology

 Alex Lawson has edited to use for the purposes of Microglia analysis in embryo's.